 - Stay as calm as possible.
 Meeting their anger with your own will probably lower rather than raise the likelihood that they get help.

 - Take the long view.
 Just because they’re not ready and willing to seek help now doesn’t mean they won’t be.
-This principle assumes there isn’t an emergency, such as the risk of imminent self-harm.
+This principle assumes there isn’t an emergency, such as an imminent risk of self-harm.

 - Stay supportive.
-Make sure the person knows that your love and fundamental positive regard aren’t dependent on whether they get the help you think they need.
+Make sure the person knows that your love and fundamental positive regard don’t depend on whether they get the help you think they need.

 - Remember that the ultimate decision is theirs.
 It’s extremely hard to watch someone we care about not getting help that may be available.
-Watch out for thoughts like, “They have to get help,” or, “I have to convince them to get help.”
+I know this from personal experience.
+Watch out for thoughts like, “They have to get help,” or, “I have to convince them to seek treatment.”
 The best you can do is encourage them to take care of themselves.
 Even with children it’s good to make them feel included in the decision-making process.

 - Take care of yourself.
 You may need extra support during your loved one’s crisis.
 Seek out the company of those you’re closest to, and don’t hesitate to seek therapy if you think it might help.
 A therapist who knows you well can probably offer guidance on how to manage your loved one’s crisis.